Velocidex/velociraptor-docs/content/docs/overview/history/_index.md

 minimal parsing capability on the endpoint, preferring instead of parse files on the server.
 Velociraptor's philosophy is to push as much of the parsing and analysis to the endpoint as possible.
-Velociraptor contains many powerful forenic analysis modules on the endpoint, and a powerful query language allowing new parsers to be written.
-This allows for much larger scalability, as endpoints simply send back the results of interest rather than having to perform a lot of parsing on the server.
-Therefore Velociraptor is typically much more scalable than GRR.
+Velociraptor contains many powerful forensic analysis modules on the endpoint, and uses a powerful query language allowing new parsers to be written.
+This allows endpoints to send only the most relevant results and reduces unnecessary parsing on the server.

 ### Velociraptor vs OSQuery

-OSQuery was really the first popular example of an opensource tool that provided a query langauge to allow querying the endpoints.
+OSQuery was really the first popular example of an open source tool that provided a query langauge to allow querying the endpoints.
 This capability allows users to target specific queries in a flexible way to address new threats or find new IOCs, making it a popular choice among defenders.

-The main limitation with OSQuery is that OSQuery uses SQL as the query langauge.
-Since SQL is designed for databases and not to query dynamic endpoint state, there are a number of shortfalls in the experssiveness of the langauge and its ability to build concise and flexible queries.
-While simple SQL is easy for beginners to learn, more sophisticated queries use SQL constracts that are a pretty complex (e.g. JOIN operators).
+The main limitation with OSQuery is that it uses SQL, a language that is designed for databases and not to query dynamic endpoint state.
+There are limitations in SQL expressions that impact its ability to build concise and flexible queries.
+While simple SQL is easy for beginners to learn, more sophisticated queries use SQL contracts that are a pretty complex, such as JOIN operators.

-Velociraptor's VQL serves a similar role - it allows users to flexibly write new queries to gather new evidence onthe endpoint.
+Velociraptor's VQL also allows users to flexibly write new queries to gather new evidence onthe endpoint.
 However, VQL is deliberately kept very simple, yet powerfully expressive.

-Additionally OSQuery suffers from performance issues (for example finding files using queries against the "file" table are notoriously expensive).
+Additionally, OSQuery suffers from performance issues.
+Finding files using queries against the "file" table are notoriously expensive.
 Velociraptor is typically much faster than OSQuery and uses much less memory.

-Finally OSQuery by itself is not sufficient to monitor a large network since OSQuery does not include any kind of client/server orchestration or GUI.
-A complete solution requires users to install another tool (e.g. [FleetDM](https://github.com/fleetdm/fleet) to make use of OSQuery in practice, increasing complexity and management overheads.
+Finally, OSQuery by itself is not sufficient to monitor a large network since OSQuery does not include any kind of client/server orchestration or GUI.
+A complete solution requires users to install another tool (such as [FleetDM](https://github.com/fleetdm/fleet)) to use
+OSQuery, increasing complexity and management overhead.